 AirPods are seen as the most successful devices in recent years.
-And this success of AirPods has inspired many other companies to launch their own truly wireless earbuds, and Realme is the latest in the list.
+And this success of AirPods has inspired many other companies to launch their own truly wireless earbuds, and Realme is the latest on the list.
 The Realme Buds Air wireless earbuds are the fourth pair of earphones from the Chinese smartphone and accessories maker.
-Now that the Buds Air is here let’s review it.
+Now that the Buds Air is here, let’s review it.

 Realme Buds Air looks a lot like the Apple AirPods.
-Starting from the charging case to the earphones themselves, it is heavily inspired by the popular true wireless earphones from Apple, and the variant in white would be hard to distinguish from the Apple product.
+Starting from the charging case to the earphones themselves, it is heavily inspired by Apple’s popular true wireless earphones, and the white variant would be hard to distinguish from the Apple product.

 Realme Buds Air comes with a retail box which is a Yellow case that has dimensions of 51.3 x 45.3 x 25.3mm and weighs just 42 grams.
 It is incredibly lightweight, and the earphones contribute just over 4 grams a piece from that.
 There is a USB-C port on the bottom for charging, but the case supports wireless charging up to 10W on every basic Qi charger.
 The Buds Air sits comfortably in normally-sized ears, though there were times when the Buds Air became somewhat loose, especially during brisk walking.

 Wireless charging is another feature of Buds Air.
 It is a bit surprising to see such a feature coming to a pair of truly wireless earbuds that cost Rs 3,999.
 In contrast, the AirPods with the wireless charging case cost Rs 15,999.
 Nevertheless, wireless charging works well.
 Just drop the case on the wireless charging pad, and a small indicator light on the front of the case tells you they are getting charged.
 However, if you don’t own a wireless charging mat, you can always use a USB-C cable to charge them.